 Other studies have shown that runners with PFJP are likely to have increased hip adduction and internal rotation.
 Dierks et al (2008) found that runners with PFPS displayed weaker hip abductor muscles that were associated with increased hip adduction angles in running.
 More recently Noerhen et al (2012) also found greater hip adduction and internal rotation in female runners with PFPS.

-Some examples of good exercises to do if your gluts are contributing to PFPS include:
+Some examples of good exercises to do if your glutes are contributing to PFPS include:

-1.Glut activation in prone: This is also a good test to see if your gluts are activating well.
+1.Glute activation in prone: This is also a good test to see if your glutes are activating well.
 While lying on your stomach, keep your thigh straight and lift your leg off the ground.
-Feel for activation(tensing of the muscle) in the gluts as you lift your leg.
+Feel for activation(tensing of the muscle) in the glutes as you lift your leg.
 They should switch on immediately as you lift your leg.
 As an exercise, hold the leg lift for 3-5 seconds and repeat up to 3 x 10.